numeroflip/obsidian-auto-template-trigger/README.md

 ## Usage
 Make sure you have one or more template.

-If the built-in template plugin serves your needs weel, this one might enhance your experience.
+If the built-in template plugin serves your needs well, this one might enhance your experience.

 ## Behavior
 ### 1. Create a new note